 Originally opened in 1963, the Brent Spence Bridge and its approaches are key elements of the nation's Interstate Highway System.

-The bridge carries both I-75 and I-71 traffic through the Greater Cincinnati and Northern Kentucky area, but it also connects the region to eight other states as far north as Michigan and as far south as Florida.
+The bridge carries both I-75 and I-71 traffic through the Greater Cincinnati and Northern Kentucky area, but it also connects 10 States (including Kentucky and Ohio) from as far north as Michigan to as far south as Florida.